khalilpan/iOS-NewsApp/README.md

 I used delegation pattern as a trigger for some necessary actions from ViewModel into the ViewController

+**Image Cache**

+To avoid download images repeatedly, i keep downloaded images in the cache and reuse them as tableViewCell appears on screen.

 **NewsAppLoadingProtocol**

 I used a protocol to manage Loading Indicator in viewController: (whenever we want to show the Loading indicator, just need to conform the "ViewController" to protocol "NewsAppLoadingProtocol" and then call functions "showLoadingIndicator", "closeLoadingIndicator"):